-Table 5 lists regulated radiological contaminants that were detected in CY 2012.
-The results presented in this report are from the most recent testing done in accordance with the KEGS: the monitoring frequency of radiological contaminants is every 4 years.
-The presence of regulated radiological contaminants in the water does not necessarily indicate that the water poses a health risk.
+Table 5 lists regulated radiological contaminants that were detected in CY 2011.
+The results presented in the report are from the most recent testing done in accordance with the KEGS.
+The monitoring frequency of radiological contaminants is every 4 years; however, Gimhae AB is currently classified as a Non-Transient Non-Community (NTNC) water system.
+Per KEGS guidance dated 18 June 2012, NTNC water systems are not required to be monitored for radiological contaminants.
+Though the presence of regulated radiological contaminants is in the water it does not pose a health risk.